pahowart/ampread/README.md

 3. SCT-013 Split winding current sensor.
 This is the type that is calibrated to output 1V for 30A.

 4. APC UPS with apcupsd and multimon running to get utility AC voltage

-5. io.adafruit account to display sensor data or

-6. an instance of influxDB with grafana to display dashboard
+6. InfluxDB with grafana to display dashboard

-So far there are three versions:

-  i) adafruit_io with no exception handling (no longer under development)

-  ii) adafruit_io_v1d with basic exception handling and holiday schedule implemented. (no longer under development)

-  iii) ampread_influxdb - use with influxdb and grafana for graphic readout.
-(See screen shot)
+There are 2 versions: ampread_python2 (Tested on Python 2.7) and ampread_python3 (Tested on Python 3.5)

 For the grafana dashboard you can use my docker container here: https://hub.docker.com/r/pahowart/influxdb-grafana/